Health Insurance covers benefits arising out of medical expenses incurred from sickness, injury, accidents, and accidental death.

 With developments in the medical and healthcare provision sector, which has led to massive digitization and automation, the health insurance industry has had to follow suit.

-Payers, which can be government agencies, private companies, or nonprofits, have to put in a mechanism that efficiently handles insured’s records, process payment of premiums, and helps in the swift handling of claims.
+Payers, which can be government agencies, private companies, or nonprofits, have to put in a mechanism that efficiently handles insured’s records, processes payment of premiums, and helps in the swift handling of claims.

 Digital transformation is therefore a key aspect of any modern health insurance company, agency, or such other entity.
 Here we look at how digital trends and new technologies are changing the sector.